livewire/livewire/docs/properties.md

 Livewire supports two-way data binding through the `wire:model` HTML attribute.
 This allows you to easily synchronize data between component properties and HTML inputs, keeping your user interface and component state in sync.

-Let's use the `wire:model` directive to bind the `todo` property in a `TodoList` component to a basic input element:
+Let's use the `wire:model` directive to bind the `$todo` property in a `TodoList` component to a basic input element:

 ```php
 <?php